rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Callard, A. (2018).
 [How philosophy makes progress](https://dailynous.com/2018/05/27/how-philosophy-makes-progress-agnes-callard/).
 -   Priest, G. (2020).
 Philosophy and its history: An essay in the philosophy of philosophy. [^Priest2020]

+Carnap:

+>   If we allot to the individual in philosophical work as in the special sciences
+>   only a partial task, then we can look with more confidence into the future:
+>   in slow careful construction insight after insight will be won.
+Each
+>   collaborator contributes only what he can endorse and justify before
+>   the whole body of his co-workers.
+Thus stone will be carefully added to
+>   stone and a safe building will be erected at which each following
+>   generation can continue to work. [^Carnap1928pxvii]

 Bunge:

 >   Good philosophy is worth doing because it is a vantage point for the study